• Home

 Combining complementary networks can benefit consumers.
 Airlines operate distribution networks.
 Combining networks that serve different destinations, whether by merger or codeshare, can create more options for consumers.
 Regulators have sometimes argued that merging airlines do not need the merger to expand and serve new routes, including those served by their merger partner.
 That is true in some cases, but airlines have scarce resources.
 Boeing, Airbus, and Embraer produce only so many planes.
 Only so many pilots enter the workforce each year.
 In a world of constrained options, airlines often play to their strengths rather than expand into markets where they have little brand recognition.
 Allowing combinations of airlines with different hubs unlocks new itineraries that are real, not hypothetical.
 When pitching a deal, airlines should highlight complementarity and explain why their profit-maximizing incentive is to expand network options.

 Don’t oversell, or undersell, the weakened competitor and failing firm defenses.
 As these defenses grow more common, so does skepticism from staff.
 On the weakened competitor defense, too much focus has been placed on financials and too little on real-world practicalities.
 This defense was never meant to be an accounting exercise.
-Both the antitrust agencies and parties can point to various financial metrics that tell a story about a company on its last legs or one in a turnaround; no one metric tells the whole story.
+Both the antitrust agencies and parties can point to various financial metrics that tell a story about a company on its last legs or one in the middle of a turnaround; no one metric tells the whole story.
 Rather than poring over ledgers, agencies and parties are better served by asking what are the assets necessary to compete, and will they be available to the weakened company in the future.
 For airlines, consider planes, gates, and slots.
 Can the weakened competitor access these assets?
 If not, why not?
 Could an infusion of capital solve the problem?

 On the failing firm defense, financials are necessary to the elements of proof.
 But courts will also consider alternatives to the deal—both those that materialized during the bidding process and those that are available when the case comes before a federal judge.
 The failing company needs to show its work: a good-faith effort to explore viable options, even those with less value to shareholders.